|Corporate Governance Guidelines|

 The Audit Committee shall review the Company's policies relating to business conduct and review management's monitoring of compliance with the Company's Ethics and Compliance Principles.
 Only the Board or the Audit Committee may waive compliance by a director or executive officer with any such policies.

 The Nominating/Governance Committee shall develop, recommend to the Board and coordinate an annual evaluation of the Board, as required by applicable law, NYSE listing standards and/or any other applicable rules or regulations, to determine whether the Board is functioning effectively and meeting its objectives and goals.
-The Nominating/Governance Committee shall solicit comments from all directors and shall annually prepare a report to the Board containing an assessment of the Board’s organization, policies, performance, effectiveness and contribution to the Company and indicating specific areas in which the Board could improve.
-This report shall be reviewed and discussed with the full Board.
+The Nominating/Governance Committee shall solicit comments from all directors and shall annually review and discuss with the full Board the results of the evaluation, including its assessment of the Board's organization, policies, performance, effectiveness and contribution to the Company.

-In addition, the Nominating/Governance Committee shall annually perform an evaluation of each director’s individual performance.
+In addition, the Nominating/Governance Committee shall periodically perform an evaluation of each director's individual performance.
 The results of such evaluation will be discussed with each director individually.